vphantom/vof/SPECIFICATION.md

 * The regular MIME type (`application/json`) for JSON encoded transfers is recommended for compatibility.

-* When possible, Objects should be sorted by ascending key when buffering the whole list is possible, to facilitate compression.
+* When possible, records should be sorted by ascending key when buffering the whole list is possible, to facilitate compression.

 * Number, `decimal` and `ratio` must strip leading zeros and trailing decimal zeros.